Svendborg Court Building

 Natural light

-Throughout the interior of the building, detailed impressions have been incorporated, which can be experienced through the choice of materials as well as in the integrated artwork created by Finn Naur Petersen.
+Throughout the building’s interior design, detailed impressions have been incorporated, which can be experienced through the choice of materials as well as in the integrated artwork created by Finn Naur Petersen.
 The art, consisting of small crystal lamps and figures, adorns the corridors of the police station.

 Connection to nature

-The trellis in front of the continuous glass facade ensures that the extension connects directly to the park surrounding the facility.
-The courthouse is equipped with two larger courtrooms, while the extension contains smaller courtrooms and meeting rooms for the Enforcement Court and the Probate Court, respectively.
+A trellis in front of the continuous glass façade connects the extension directly to the surrounding park, filtering sunlight and integrating the courthouse with its natural setting.
+The main courthouse includes two large courtrooms, while the extension houses smaller courtrooms and meeting rooms for the Enforcement Court and the Probate Court, ensuring both functional efficiency and architectural continuity.